zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

    storage interface and the wire protocol, etc. However, this preference is not absolute.
-2. **Freedom**: users should not be restricted in what they use the Ethereum protocol for, and we should not attempt to preferentially favor or disfavor certain kinds of Ethereum contracts or transactions based on the nature of their purpose.
+2. **Freedom**: users should not be restricted in what they use the Expanse protocol for, and we should not attempt to preferentially favor or disfavor certain kinds of Expanse contracts or transactions based on the nature of their purpose.
 This is similar to the guiding principle behind the concept of "net neutrality".
 One example of this principle *not* being followed is the situation in the Bitcoin